Glossary of technical writing terms

 reference manual

-A document that explains the parts of a product.
+A reference manual is a document that explains the parts of a product.
 Usually, for a software reference manual, each dialog box, screen, field, tab, and button is explained.
-A reference manual answers the question, "what is x?".
-See also user guide.
+A reference manual answers the question, "What is x?"
+Refer also to user guide.

 running foot